Zettlr/zettlr-docs/docs/en/first-time-users/exporting-files.md

 ## Special Export Formats

 Besides allowing you to export to a great variety of formats, Zettlr also allows you to export to a set of special formats.
-Here we explain what these are and what caveats apply.
+Here we explain what these are and which caveats apply.

 ### PDF